 I’m back from the Quaker Oats Living Proof blogger event.
 It was wonderful!
-I met some terrific bloggers, and learned an incredible amount about heart health, which I hope to share soon.
+I met some terrific bloggers, and learned an incredible amount about heart health.

 One of the highlights was meeting Stephanie Izard, the winner of season four of Bravo’s Top Chef.
 She gave us a short cooking demo of her oatmeal pancake recipe.
 I liked how she ground down some oatmeal and kept some plain for texture.
 Loved that she used whipped egg whites instead of whole eggs, too.

 Stephanie used juice to make a light pancake syrup – a healthier alternative to pancake syrup.
 She used pomegranate, but you can use other juices like orange, blueberry, or cranberry.
 These would be great for Thanksgiving or Christmas morning!

 - 3 ripe bananas (the riper the better)